openeuler-mirror/nestos-assembler/docs/mantle/plume.md

 ## plume release

-Publish a new CoreOS release.
+Publish a new NestOS release.
 This makes uploaded images public and updates indexes.

+## plume stream-generate

+Generate and update NestOS streams metadata.

 ## Pre-flight